 Doing this means you and your family get exactly what you want.
 No more guessing, no more fighting, no more disappointment.
-You are the hero of Christmas and you might even have time for a glass of wine or two.
+You are the hero of Christmas and you might even have time for hot cocoa and a Christmas movie or two.

 How To Avoid Holiday Stress When Shopping

 Here’s how I prefer to do it.
 I grew up in Chicago where Christmas meant hours of traffic and road rage.
 To avoid that the last couple of years I started shopping online.
 For my son and my husband my shopping is done on Amazon.
-The parents who always claim to never buy them anything knowing damn good and well I’m still going to buy them something, get gift cards.
+The parents – who always claim to never buy them anything but know I’m still going to buy them something – get gift cards.

 I avoid the stores at all costs, this is why I start saving for Christmas early.
 I’ve done Christmas Eve shopping and it’s not fun.
 It’s a headache inducing, anxiety filled, mess of a day.
 I blame the holiday season for my general lack of love towards shopping in general.
 If I absolutely have to shop in a store I do it bright and early on a Monday morning when everyone else is busy at work.